 - CS 101 Introduction to Computer Applications (1) The student will develop a basic knowledge of computer applications through hands-on experience.
 The student will be able to produce useful and practical projects using word processing, spreadsheet, and presentation software.
 CS 101 may not be taken as a CS elective by students with a computer information systems major.
 Meets 2 hours a week.
 Fall, Spring. - CS 130 Introduction to Information Technology (2) Students will study the history of information technology, ethical and legal issues related to computer technology, and computer equipment and software.
 Students will also learn logic and basic strategies for problem solving.
 Fall, Spring. - CS 202 Introduction to Programming (3) This course will discuss the basic data and control structures found in programming languages.
 Students will learn proper design and coding methods to produce projects that are correct, complete, and clear.
 This course is designed to prepare students for the various programming languages and concepts they will learn in future courses.
+Fall, Spring. - CS 211 Introduction to Web Design (3) Students will be introduced to the fundamentals of web page design and creation.
+Students will learn basic web programming languages utilized by website professionals, including HTML and CSS.
+Students will apply design principles in creating a publishable website using professional tools.
 Fall, Spring. - CS 214 C Programming (3) Prereq.: Credit for or concurrent enrollment in CS 202.
 The student will construct a variety of programs using the C programming language.
 The data and control structures available in C will be explored using practical exercises.
 File I/O, string manipulation, arrays, and pointers are among the concepts examined in this course.
-Spring.

-CS 224 COBOL Programming (3) Prereq.: CS 214.
-Students will learn the elements of the COBOL programming language and will produce efficient, properly structured, and well-written documents and programs.
-Students write numerous programs to solve actual business problems.
-Topics examined are loops, decisions, sequential and indexed-file processing, arithmetic operations, reports, data editing, multi-way branching, multilevel control breaks, use of tables, sorting, debugging techniques, and sequential and indexed-file updating.
-Spring.

-CS 227 Data Structures and Algorithms (3) Prereq.: CS 214.
-Students will develop an understanding of data structures commonly used in computer programming, along with algorithms to implement them in Clanguage programs.
+Spring. - CS 227 Data Structures and Algorithms (3) Prereq.: CS 214.
+Students will develop an understanding of data structures commonly used in computer programming, along with algorithms to implement them in C-language programs.
 They also will learn advanced C-language programming.
 Topics examined include stacks, queues, linked lists, memory management, string handling, bit manipulation, recursive programs, binary tree manipulation, multidimensional arrays, arrays of pointers, etc. Students will write programs to demonstrate mastery of these concepts.
-Fall.

-CS 246 Object-Oriented Programming and Design (3) Prereq.: CS 227.
+Fall. - CS 246 Object-Oriented Programming and Design (3) Prereq.: CS 227.
 This course demonstrates to students the important concepts necessary to successfully apply object-oriented design techniques and to produce properly structured object-oriented solutions.
 Such object-oriented concepts as encapsulation, inheritance, and polymorphism will be demonstrated in projects using the C++ programming language.
 Other object-oriented languages and environments will be discussed also.
-Spring.

-CS 303 Database I (3) Prereq.: Credit for or concurrent enrollment in CS 227.
+Spring. - CS 303 Database I (3) Prereq.: Credit for or concurrent enrollment in CS 227.
 The student gains the skills necessary to design and produce efficient databases and learns proper methodologies for designing various types of databases and solving common database configuration problems.
 This course also introduces SQL and gives special attention to the various database models, especially the relational model.
 Fall.